The spider plant is wonderful house plant, they are tough making them great houseplants for beginners.

 - Leaves transparent and soft – Cold Damage from exposure to low temperatures.
 Bring plants into a warm area and monitor.
 It may survive!

 - Tips of leaves turn brown – Too dry or too much direct sunlight.
-Water more frequently and move out of sun but keep in good light.
+Water more frequently with distilled water and move out of sun but keep in good light.

 - Leaves grow weak and lanky, become dry and lose color.
 Too hot and dry.
 Water more frequently and keep in a cooler plant.